Jack, Joseph and Morton Mandel Center for the Humanities, 212

 ExpertiseAsian and Modern Art.

 ProfileAida Yuen Wong is a scholar of Asian art history who has written extensively on transcultural modernism.
 Among her major publications are Parting the Mists: Discovering Japan and the Rise of National-Style Painting in Modern China (University of Hawai‘i Press, 2006) and the edited volume Visualizing Beauty: Gender and Ideology in Modern East Asia (Hong Kong University Press, 2012).
 She is the author of the chapter on Chinese modernism in the Oxford Encyclopedia of Aesthetics, 2nd ed.
 (2014).
-Her latest book project explores the art theory and legacy of the late Qing-early Republican reformer, Kang Youwei, whose paradigmatic thinking about painting and calligraphy cast a long shadow on modern Chinese art discourses.
-In addition, she has began research on the School of Liu Guosong, a foremost modernist ink painter, in a cross-border context encompassing works by his followers in Taiwan, Hong Kong, and Mainland China.
+Her forthcoming book (Brill, 2015) explores the art theory and legacy of the late Qing-early Republican reformer, Kang Youwei, whose paradigmatic thinking about painting and calligraphy cast a long shadow on modern/contemporary Chinese art discourses.
+In addition, she has began research on Francois Cheng and Sino-French aesthetic theory, as well as the School of Liu Guosong, a foremost modernist ink painter in a cross-border context, encompassing works by his followers in Taiwan, Hong Kong, and Mainland China.
 Her areas of interest include painting, calligraphy, institutional history, and historiography.
-She has published essays in China, Hong Kong, Taiwan, Japan, Korea, India, Canada, Europe, and the United States.
+Her scholarship has been published in Canada, China, France, Germany, Hong Kong, India, Japan, Korea, Taiwan, and the United States.
 Webpage

 |FA||34a||History of Asian Art|